Anna McNicoll

 Suggested segregation of chemical storage

 Hoods and cabinets Always check the performance of a fume hood before using it.
 A piece of tissue hanging on the bottom of the hood's door should be moving inwards when the sash door is closed at 2/3 of the way down.
-Report any problems to the room owner who must report it to McGill dispatcher ext. -4555 or to Anna McNicoll, (514) 398-6406 in W4/14.
 Some highly hazardous products, such as perchloric acid, can only be used in a "wash down fume hood" especially designed to handle this kind of chemical.
 Ask the room owner for permission and instruction on how to use it.
 Keep the fume hood uncluttered, overstocking disturbs the airflow and puts you in danger.
 WARNING !
 NOT ALL HOODS ARE FUME HOODS !
 There are different types of hoods to work in:

 Chemical fume hoods are enclosed units with a sliding sash.
 They protect the operator from heavy vapors while working with hazardous chemicals by exhausting the fumes through a duct that goes outside the building.
 This system will work optimally if you bring the sash down at least 2/3 of the way; the narrower the opening, the swifter the air... |